 Get acquainted with beautiful Sydney on our morning excursion.
 We begin at the Altmann + Cherny showroom to learn about opal, Australia’s national gemstone, before heading to the world-famous Sydney Opera House for a guided tour of this breathtaking UNESCO World Heritage Site.
 Next, a tour of the city’s highlights takes you to the peninsula of Mrs. Macquarie’s Point, where a chair carved for the first governor’s wife overlooks the harbor.
 Continue to the mid-19th-century Garrison Church, Dawes Point, Darling Harbor, and Chinatown.
 You’ll also visit Bondi Beach and see for yourself why this stretch of sand and surf ranks among the most spectacular beaches in the world.
 The rest of the afternoon is free, with lunch on your own.
 This evening, enjoy dinner at a local restaurant in bustling Circular Quay.

-Your day begins with a drive to Featherdale Wildlife Park, where you’ll meet cuddly koalas, spry kangaroos, and other Australian native wildlife.
-En route to the town of Katoomba in the Blue Mountains, savor an included lunch before boarding the Scenic Railway — the steepest passenger railway in the world! — down into the Jamison Valley for a walk through the forest, surrounded by the enchanting calls of bell miners, lyrebirds, and more.
-The Scenic Skyway, suspended 886 feet above the ravines, then bestows you with 360-degree views of the Three Sisters, Jamison Valley, and other iconic landmarks.
-Back in Sydney, enjoy dinner on your own.
+Bordering metropolitan Sydney, the Blue Mountains were formed about a million years ago and are so named for the blue haze that tinges them and the surrounding valleys.
+Today, the entire area is a designated UNESCO World Heritage Site, and you’ll explore its highlights on a full-day tour beginning with a drive to Featherdale Wildlife Park.
+Here, you’ll meet cuddly koalas, spry kangaroos, and other indigenous Australian wildlife.
+En route to the town of Katoomba, you’ll savor an included lunch before boarding the Scenic Railway — the steepest passenger railway in the world — and make your way down to the Jamison Valley.
+Enjoy a walk through the forest, surrounded by the enchanting calls of bell miners, lyrebirds, and more.
+The Scenic Skyway, suspended 886 feet above the ravines, bestows you with 360-degree views of the Three Sisters, Jamison Valley, and other iconic landmarks.

 Cruise Sydney Harbor and explore The Rocks